BHTY/starfox3/levels.md

 - The level's music (an MP3 file)
 - Any script trigger points (including one-dimensional triggers) and scripts

-The scripts use a simple, custom language, defined with the following commands.
+The scripts use a simple, custom language, interpreted and executed in a minimal virtual machine at runtime, defined with the following commands.

 **CAMROTATE**: Takes pitch/yaw rotation as arguments (example: _CAMROTATE 90 15_ would rotate 90 degrees horizontally and ten degrees vertically)